Fusion-Power-Plant-Framework/bluemira/documentation/source/geometry/overview.rst

         vector = (5.0, 2.0, 0.0)
         bmface.translate(vector)

-Shape operations that, when applied, create a new shape topology are implemented into ``bluemira.geometry.tools``.
-For example, the following command creates a solid revolving a face of 30 degrees along the z-axis:
+Shape operations that, when applied, create a new shape topology are implemented in ``bluemira.geometry.tools``.
+For example, the following command creates a solid by revolving a face of 30 degrees along the z-axis:

     .. code-block:: pycon

         base = (0., 0., 0.)
         direction = (0., 0., 1.)
         degree = 30
-        bmsolid = bluemira.geometry.tools.revolve(bmface, base, direction, degree )
+        bmsolid = bluemira.geometry.tools.revolve(bmface, base, direction, degree)

 Exporting
 ---------